isaacgsmith/isaacgsmith.github.io/_pages/about.md

     <p></p>
     <p></p>
     <p></p>

-news: false # includes a list of news items
+list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
+social: false # includes social ic
-social: false # includes social icons at the bottom of the page
+news: false # includes a ons at the bottom of the page

 ---